Aeonovyli/aeonovyli.github.io/index.md

 ---

 # Welcome
 Hello, welcome to the complex world of my brain.
-If you've been here before you know that I sit like a spider in a vast web of spagetti code, ready to trap intruders as best as I might with my petty scripts.
+If you've been here before you know that I sit like a spider in a vast web of spaghetti code, ready to trap intruders as best as I might with my petty scripts.

 I am a teenager who's addicted to coding, communities and, unforunately, dropping icicles on the floor and watching them shatter (which never happens because I live near the equator.)

-I am mostly intrested in two things; creativeness and my book—not counting, of course, BZFlag.
+I am mostly interested in two things; creativeness and my book—not counting, of course, BZFlag.

 I know a small bit of python, a reasonable (read virtually non-existant) knowledge of lua and C++, and a reasonable chance of surprising myself at any computer language—mainly by exactly how little I know about it.